Last updated on June 18th, 2021

 In the unfortunate event that Tiger Brokers closes down, your assets are still kept safe under these custodian accounts.

-Moomoo (under FUTU) is also licensed with the MAS with the Capital Markets License as well.
+moomoo (under FUTU) is also licensed with the MAS under the Capital Markets License as well.

 In the unfortunate event that Moomoo closes down, FUTU is unable to touch your assets.